-9/24/2016 ~ This morning I received a worrying and somewhat bewildering email comment on my page about B12 Malabsorption.
-Ozzyguy011 wrote:
+9/24/2016 ~ This morning I received a worrying and somewhat bewildering email comment on my page, B12 Malabsorption.

 Is this junk science???
 Red Blood Cells do not divide… they are formed in the “marrow” of long bones.
 Because of the lack of nuclei and organelles, mature red blood cells do not contain DNA and cannot synthesize any RNA, and consequently cannot divide and have limited repair capabilities.

 If you get such basic science wrong then is the rest of the article any more accurate?

 That made me wonder if somehow I’d gotten it all wrong.

 When I googled, “Do red blood cells divide” the first search result quoted Wikipedia, using the exact words in the email.
 I’m not sure the email writer read any further, but I did and it turns out that red blood cells divide four or five times before losing their nuclei.

 Early on Wikipedia talks about red blood cells and notes “two forms”: